TruKoaiu/BotDetector/README.md

 If you have spawn plugin, then you probably don't need On Join Teleport, so don't try to use everything "because I can"

 Permission

-the permissions are "botdetector.setters" for On Answer Teleport and On Join Teleport, but answer do not really have permission set, because i don't find it necessary (maybe I am wrong, contact me then).
+The permissions for rank plugins are "botdetector.setters" for On Answer Teleport and On Join Teleport, but answer do not really have permission set, because i don't find it necessary (maybe I am wrong, contact me then).

-## Configuration
+## Configuration file

 Config file, should have all necessary decription how to use it and what is recomended or neccessary to implement in messages.

+It's not bullet proof, so if you try to mess with it it will break.

-You can play with the config file almost to any extend, but if you use both teleport-back-on-answer and teleport-on-answer then teleport-on-answer takes priority.
+When you follow instructions can play with the config file almost to any extend, but if you use both teleport-back-on-answer and teleport-on-answer then teleport-on-answer takes priority.

 ## Contact

-If you have any questions or advice, please contact me on Discord (trukoaiu).

-Thank you for using this plugin.
+Discord: "trukoaiu" (don't have server at the moment, let's hope I will need one)

+I make Minecraft plugins on requests (for free) as a hobby, come and suggest something!